 Yes, go right ahead and sprinkle on some parmesan or even mozzarella or a blend to heat up with the breadsticks.
 You can sprinkle some cheese on top and then once the cheese is golden brown and melted, check to ensure breadsticks are done then serve as you would like.

 How to Make Gluten Free Breadsticks - Step By Step Photos

 Stir in 1 cup of greek yogurt and mix together well.
-If the dough is too dry (like it was above) then just add 3-4 Tbsp of water) so it looks similar to below:
+If the dough is too dry (like it was above) then just add 3-4 tablespoon of water) so it looks similar to below:

 Roll dough out into long sticks and place on a baking sheet.
 Brush each stick with oil and top with Italian seasoning (and/or add a little cheese if that's the type of breadsticks you're going for):